joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 But the worst part is that the cure relies on yet another dynamically enforced construct -- the [`noexcept` specifier]( http://en.cppreference.com/w/cpp/language/noexcept_spec) -- which, in my opinion, is just as bad as the disease.

+["Exception safety"](https://en.wikipedia.org/wiki/Exception_safety) is a commonly discussed practice in the C++ community.
+This approach neatly classifies how functions are intended to behave from a caller's perspective with respect to failure, state transitions, and memory management.
+A function falls into one of four kinds: *no-throw* means forward progress is guaranteed and no exceptions will emerge; *strong safety* means that state transitions happen atomically and a failure will not leave behind partially committed state or broken invariants; *basic safety* means that, though a function might partially commit state changes, invariants will not be broken and leaks are prevented; and finally, *no safety* means anything's possible.
+This taxonomy is quite helpful and I encourage anyone to be intentional and rigorous about error behavior, either using this approach or something similar.
+Even if you're using error codes.
+The problem is, it's essentially impossible to follow these guidelines in a checked exceptions system, except for leaf node data structures that call a small and easily auditable set of other functions.
+Just think about it: to guarantee strong safety everywhere, you would need to safeguard against the possibility of *all function calls throwing*.
+That either means programming defensively, trusting another function's documented English prose (that isn't being checked by a computer), getting lucky and only calling `noexcept` functions, or just hoping for the best.
+Thanks to RAII, the leak-freedom aspect of basic safety is easier to attain -- and pretty common these days thanks to smart pointers -- but even broken invariants are tricky to prevent.
+The article [Exception Handling: A False Sense of Security]( http://ptgmedia.pearsoncmg.com/images/020163371x/supplements/Exception_Handling_Article.html) sums this up well.

 For C++, the real solution is easy to predict, and rather straightforward: for robust systems programs, don't use exceptions.
 That's the approach [Embedded C++](https://en.wikipedia.org/wiki/Embedded_C%2B%2B) takes, in addition to numerous realtime and mission critical guidelines for C++, including NASA's Jet Propulsion Laboratory's.